tjyuyao/axiom/README.md

 # AXIOM

-This repository contains the code to reproduce the paper AXIOM: Learning to Play Games in Minutes with Expanding Object-Centric Models.
+This repository contains the code to train the AXIOM architecture on data from the Gameworld 10k benchmark, as described in the preprint: "AXIOM: Learning to Play Games in Minutes with
+Expanding Object-Centric Models."

 ## Installation